-Prerequisite: ART 140 F Introduction to Advertising and Graphic Design and ACG 100 F Introduction to Computer Graphics for Macintosh.
+Advisory: ART 140 F and ACG 100 F

 Two hours lecture and three hours lab per week.
 This is an advanced level course with emphasis on design for packaging.
-The assignments are intended to simulate real world experience and will include designing for a range of 3-D surfaces and materials.
+The assignments are intended to simulate real world experience and will include designing for a range of 3D surfaces.
 Finished comprehensive projects will be created on the computer to a professional quality.
 Students will be introduced to basic digital photography concepts for recording their work and creating images suitable for portfolio inclusion.
-(CSU) (Degree credit)
+(CSU) (Degree Credit)